mvdcamme/C-Judge/README.md

 ### Configuring Exercises

 As previously mentioned, exercises can provide a configuration file to override some default compilation and linking mechanisms.
+The default compilation and linking options are described in ["Compilation, Linking, and Execution Commands used for Submissions"](#compilation,-linking,-and-execution-commands used-for-submissions).

-The configuration file must appear in the exercise's `evaluation` directory, have the name `config.json`, and contain a JSON-formatted object.
-The remainder of this section lists all keys that are recognised by the C Judge.
+The configuration file must be named `config.json`, be stored in the exercise's `evaluation` directory and it must contain a JSON-formatted object.
+The remainder of this section lists all keys are recognised by the C Judge that can be part of such a JSON-formatted object.
 All of these keys are optional.

 #### `"global_compiler_options"`